CPH HALF 2018– KEY FACTS FROM LAST SUNDAY

-The Danish Championships on the half marathon was also happening this Sunday on the exact same course as CPH Half, on the same time.
-The Danish Championships can only be won by a Danish born citizen, which is why the Kenyan’s cannot win this title.
+The Danish Championships on the half marathon was also happening this Sunday on the exact same course as CPH Half, at the same time.
+The Danish Championships can only be won by a Danish-born citizen, which is why the Kenyan’s cannot win this title.

 Thijs can now call himself Danish champion on both the half marathon distance and on the 1500m distance, which he won in August this year.
 This is a rare combination to win!

 On the women’s side, it was a big surprise that the favorite Amalie Haughuus dropped out after 10km and left the win to Cecilie Mikkelsen.
 Cecilie is a member of Sparta Atletik and ran a shining new personal best when she crossed the finish line, only realizing by then that she won the Danish Championships for women.